Adamkhald/gridworld-RL/Approximator-HomeWork/ReadMe.md

 # 🤖 GridWorld RL Agent with Neural Network

-Deep Q-Learning agent that learns to navigate a grid world using an Artificial Neural Network for Q-value approximation.
+ANN agent that learns to navigate a grid world using an Artificial Neural Network for Q-value approximation.

 ---